amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_02.md

 when we built our Application in `main.rs`, and it can read assets like .obj files, but also it can `load_from_data` as in our use case.

+> Resources in Specs are a type of data which can be shared between systems,
+> while being independent from entities, in contrast to components, which are
+> attached to specific entities.
+We'll explore this more later on.

+The `load_from_data` function returns a `Handle<Mesh>`, also known as a `MeshHandle`.
+Since `Handle` implements component, we can attach it to our entity right away, and once the mesh is fully loaded, it will be added to the entity as well.
+In this minimal scenario, the mesh will be available on the next frame, but if, for instance, we were loading a large asset from disk, we could still attach the `Handle` right away, which will give us access to the asset once it's ready.

-We'll also need a material to draw our mesh with.
-We'll use the Amethyst renderer's `MaterialDefaults` (another resource) and only change the albedo
+In addition to the `Loader` to read our mesh data, we also need a material to draw our mesh with.
+We'll use the Amethyst renderer's `MaterialDefaults` (another resource) and only change the albedo color:
-color:

 ```rust,ignore
 /// Creates a solid material of the specified colour.